seemslegit42/aevonos/src/docs/Chaos-Cards.md

 - **Card**: Acropolis Marble
   - **Cost**: 75 Ξ
   - **Description**: "Re-skin your digital architecture in the stone of the ancients.
 Clean, classical, eternal."
-  - **System Effect**: Applies a 'theme-acropolis-marble' class to the root element, rendering the UI in stark whites and greys with golden accents for one hour.
+  - **System Effect**: Applies a `theme-acropolis-marble` class to the root element, rendering the UI in stark whites and greys with golden accents for one hour.
 - **Card**: Noctua's Gaze
   - **Cost**: 75 Ξ
   - **Description**: "Adopt the vision of Athena's owl.
 See clarity in the darkness."
-  - **System Effect**: Activates a "dark mode" that is pure black, with text glowing in a soft, silver light.
-All non-essential UI elements fade unless hovered over.
+  - **System Effect**: Applies a `theme-noctuas-gaze` class to the root element, activating a "dark mode" that is pure black with text glowing in a soft, silver light.
 - **Card**: Fractal Bloom
   - **Cost**: 100 Ξ
   - **Description**: "The universe's geometry, revealed in a flash.
 The math of nature, made manifest."